 In Mid 2021 we started looking at the FreeDMR network.
 And with the help of the authors of the server software we built a Virtual server on a converted high end spec PC.
 The Authors were running a network that was primarily made up of MMDVM repeaters with one or two Motorola repeaters.
 This was one of the things that interested us, not only had they broken the 15 repeater restriction, but also allowed different equipment manufacutres to communicate.

 We explained our cluster to them and our desire to maintain its isolation, they put a solution together and it was installed on our virtual server.

 sadly we had no end of problems trying to get things working.
 It was initially thought it was the virtual server was the cause of the issue, so at that point the project was shelved as we re-evaluated equipment, costs, and impacts of the project.

 While scanning the normal auction sites a HP380 Server was found.
 This might not sound to interesting to you.
 But for Mat it did hit a cord.
 In a previous job he not only used them, but also serviced and maintained them.
 The seller was contacted and after an email exchange over a couple of days, we headed to Southampton to collect.

-It took me over the summer of 2022 to learn enough Linux to allow me to build and install the FreeDMR software with little guidance from the FreeDMR team..
+It took me over the summer of 2022 to learn enough Linux to allow me to build and install the FreeDMR software with little guidance from the FreeDMR team.
 By October 2022 we launched the server officially and allowed all cluster members to connect to it.
 Think of it as a large telephone exchange, that is able to route calls around a city (The southwest cluster) but also allow inter-city/Country calling to take place, This is called Dial on Demand.
-The picture (left) shows the layout of the new FreeDMR network.
+The picture (below) shows the layout of the new FreeDMR network.
 We maintain our Southwest cluster and also allow Dial on demand (DoD) via slot 1 on all the repeaters Southwest wide.

 We thought this was it, all working and happy, then the 2022/23 energy spike hit.